mybonk/mybonk-wiki/docs/INSTALLATION.md

 If you have any experience with the command line or already run any other full node you have a significant advantage, you could complete this setup in 2 hours maybe, otherwize allocate 1 day.

-We [collaboratively] take great pride and care maintaining this document so it remains clear and concise, often it references external links.
-Explore them when instructed to, this will make the journey smoother even pleasant.
+We [collaboratively] take great pride and care maintaining this document so it remains up to date and concise, often it refers to external links.
+Explore these external links when instructed to, this will make the journey smoother.

 It is assumed that you know a little bit of everything but not enough so we show you the way step by step based on the typical MY₿ONK setup.
 You too can contribute to impriving this document on GitHub.

-Enjoy the ride, no stress, check out our [FAQ](/docs/faq.md) and out [baby rabbit holes](/docs/baby-rabbit-holes.md)  :hole: :rabbit2:
+Enjoy the ride, no stress, check out our [FAQ](/docs/faq.md) and our [baby rabbit holes](/docs/baby-rabbit-holes.md)  :hole: :rabbit2:

 ### Overview
-This small ecosystem consists of only two elements that we are going to build together:
+This example small ecosystem consists of only two elements that we are going to build together:

 - **One MY₿ONK orchestrator:**
   This machine is used to orchestrate your fleet of MY₿ONK consoles, it is essentially a Linux with a few additional software installed including the Nix package manager.
 - **One MY₿ONK console:**